Christian-Fjord/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ Done ] Mention two parts of Express that you learned about this week.

+  We learned about Routers as well as MiddleWare

-- [ ] Describe Middleware?
+- [ Done ] Describe Middleware?

+  MiddleWare is used to extend the features of the Express framework

-- [ ] Describe a Resource?
+- [ Done ] Describe a Resource?

+  A Resource is used for help or knowledge in something that is being used / worked on

-- [ ] What can the API return to help clients know if a request was successful?
+- [ Done ] What can the API return to help clients know if a request was successful?

+  They can return a status to show if the action was successful (200) , if it wasn't found (404) , or if there was a server error (500)

-- [ ] How can we partition our application into sub-applications?
+- [ Done ] How can we partition our application into sub-applications?

+  Use files that have the routes, or a port for the server to listen to.
+This makes the app more streamlined to work on

 ## Project Setup